tannowenn/drivewhere/README.md

 We can install Minikube through this link (https://minikube.sigs.k8s.io/docs/start/) and only follow Step 1 of the documentation

 Step 2: Start up the cluster
 After installation, we can start up the cluster!
-Let's name our cluster drivewhere and give it two nodes `minikube start --nodes 2 --profile drivewhere` Starting minikube will take some time (and also some disk space!)
+Let's name our cluster drivewhere and give it two nodes <br>
+`minikube start --nodes 2 --profile drivewhere` Starting minikube will take some time (and also some disk space!)